1900–01 Tottenham Hotspur F.C. season

 The 1900–01 season Tottenham Hotspur competed in the Southern Football League where they finished in 5th place.
 They also entered the Western League for the first time where they finished 3rd.
 This was the season in which Tottenham, classed as a non-league club at the time went on to win the FA Cup and still are the only non-league winners of the competition to date.

 The club reached the final where they played Sheffield United.
 The first match was played at Crystal Palace in London which finished in a 2–2 draw.
-The reply was moved to Bolton and Spurs won the game 3–1.
+The replay was moved to Bolton and Spurs won the game 3–1.